davidfekke/fek.io/src/blog/2019-04-04/my-favorite-food-and-nutrition-myths.md

 There is no proof that salt has any kind of lasting affect on blood pressure.
 A more recent study [BU](https://www.medicalnewstoday.com/articles/317099.php) could not find example of anyone who had high blood pressure due to sodium.
 In fact they found that low sodium produced nearly the same risk as a high sodium diet.

-## 2. Eat Egg White Omelettes, don't eat the Yoke
+## 2. Eat Egg White Omelettes, don't eat the Yolk

-Egg white omelettes became popular because the yokes contain cholesterol.
+Egg white omelettes became popular because the yolks contain cholesterol.
 The egg whites also have [less calories and fat](https://www.popsugar.com/fitness/Egg-Whites-vs-Whole-Eggs-7291034).
-Unfortunately, the yokes also contain Vitamins B12, D and Iron.
-The egg whites also have more Omega 6 fatty acids, where the yokes have Omega 3 fatty acids.
+Unfortunately, the yolks also contain Vitamins B12, D and Iron.
+The egg whites also have more Omega 6 fatty acids, where the yolks have Omega 3 fatty acids.
 So eating just the egg whites is pro-inflammatory.
 Inflammation is bad because it can cause weakening of the arteries, and eventually arteriosclerosis.

 ## 3. Saturated Fat is bad for you